CemraJC/stenotoppers/README.md

 [AutoDesk Inventor 2016][inventor], from which the STL files are derived.

-Note that StenoToppers are designed for use with a mechanical keyboard that supports [N-key rollover][nkey], alongside the fantastic open source [Plover][plover] software.
-If your interested in learning more about *typing at the speed of thought*, see the [Plover Blog][plover-blog].
+Note that StenoToppers are designed for use with a mechanical keyboard that supports [N-key rollover (NKRO)][nkey], alongside the fantastic open source [Plover][plover] software.
+If you're interested in learning more about *typing at the speed of thought*, see the [Plover Blog][plover-blog].

-**If it all seems too hard:**<br> 3D work with printers is currently fiddly and time consuming.
+**If it all seems too hard:**<br> 3D model and printing work is currently fiddly and time consuming.
 If you want a quicker solution that is guaranteed to work on any steno-ready keyboard, then we heartily recommend the [Laser-Cut Keytoppers][keytoppers] ($20 USD + $Shipping) from the [Plover Store][plover-store]<sup>[1](#not-a-sponsor)</sup>.
 These are secured to existing keycaps with some sturdy "adhesive foam" and are reportedly easy to set up.

 Anyway, on with the show.

 ## What the Heck are StenoToppers?!